vpelss/imok/README.md

 # imok

+A web based application that alerts family and friendss if you don't check in.

 The idea for this program came to me after a relative had passed away and was not found for 7 days.

 This program was designed for those who live alone.